 Having a long-term plan is significantly more effective than thinking only short-term, as employees feel more secure and are more productive when provided with objectives to reach in the long-term future.
 However, it is sometimes easy for employers to develop tunnel vision, meaning that external factors are not accounted for, often resulting in ineffective planning.
 A middle ground must be found between the two in order to implement an effective solution to building competencies and skills amongst employees.

-Design a universally-effective strategy
+Design a universally-effective strategy for competency training

 It is crucial to develop a strategy which is effective for employees of different experience levels and across a range of competencies.
 When strategies are applicable to all employees, confidence is increased meaning that learners are more likely to find a sense of motivation and self-assurance within themselves.